To get started with the Raspberry Pi, here are the things you’ll need for your first Raspberry Pi build.

 Most of the popular operating systems are Linux-based, incl.
 Raspbian (now also known as Raspberry PI OS), OpenELEC, RetroPie, etc. Although there are many certified Raspberry Pi operating systems available, Raspbian is probably one of the better ones for beginners.

-Generally speaking, operating systems are copied onto a MicroSD card as a .img file.
+Generally speaking, operating systems are copied onto a MicroSD card as an .img

 Keyboard & mouse